 But the workers are fighting back, and tremendous change is happening in the fields because of these workers.
 The Coalition of Immokalee Workers (CIW) has organized workers to work for safety and dignity in the Florida tomato fields.
 The CIW’s Fair Food Program raises the wages of tomato pickers by one penny a pound and ensures fair, regulated working conditions in the fields to end the conditions that have led to widespread labor trafficking and slavery.
-They have already successfully campaigned fast food chains such as Taco Bell and McDonald's, food service companies, and the grocery stores Walmart, Whole Foods, and Trader Joe's to sign Fair Food Agreements, which commit the companies to only source from growers who have instituted a legally binding code of conduct in the fields.
+They have already successfully campaigned fast food chains such as Taco Bell and McDonald's, food service companies, and the grocery stores Walmart, Whole Foods, and Trader Joe's to join the Fair Food Program, which commit the companies to only source from growers who have instituted a legally binding code of conduct in the fields.

 Join T'ruah and the CIW to support the human rights of farmworkers and call on grocery stores and restaurant chains to sign onto the Fair Food Program.

 - Fair Food Campaign Resources from the CIW and T'ruah